adolfomarver/ipcaster/README.md

 ### About MPEG-TS (ISO/IEC 13818-1 or ITU-T Recommendation H.222.0)

-This format is the standard media container for TV (terrestrial, satelite, cable) media broadcasting systems (DVB, ATSC, ISDB).
+This format is the standard media container for TV (terrestrial, satellite, cable) media broadcasting systems (DVB, ATSC, ISDB).
 The media container allows to encapsulate and multiplex media streams such as video (mpeg-2, h.264, hevc,...), audio (mpeg-1 layer II, aac, ac3,...), metadata and signaling (teletext, subtitles, ...).
-All those streams can be grouped in programs and many different programs can be holded in one TS.
+All those streams can be grouped in programs and many different programs can be transported in one TS.

 Sample TS files are included with the project in the **tsfiles/** directory